orend/register/register.md

 Further Decouple from ActiveRecord
 --------------------------

 That's almost perfect, but we still have one more thing to improve.
-We are still littering the service object with an active record class, which means that our unit tests will have to load active record and the entire rails stack.
-This can be very slow depending on the dependencies of your app.
-Ideally the unit tests should be able to run without loading rails or your app.
+We are still littering the service object with references to an active record class, ```User```, which means that our unit tests will have to load active record and the entire rails stack, but even worse - the entire app and its dependencies.
+This load time can be a few seconds for tiny rails apps, but can grow to 30 seconds for really big rails apps.
+Unit tests should be *fast* to run as part of your test suite but also fast to run individually, which means they should not load the rails stack or your application.

-But how can we both give reasonable defaults and make sure no active record object is getting loaded? *deferred evaluation* to the rescue.
+But how can we both give a reasonable default value to ```creates_user``` and make sure no active record object is getting loaded? *deferred evaluation* to the rescue.
 We will use ```Hash#fetch``` which receives a block that is not evaluated unless the queried key is not present.

-Another comment, when my classes contain only one public method I don't like calling it 'run', 'do' or 'perform' since these names don't convey a lot of information.
+Another comment: when my classes contain only one public method I don't like calling it 'run', 'do' or 'perform' since these names don't convey a lot of information.
 In this case I'd rather call it 'call' and use ruby's shorthand notation for invoking this method.
 A nice bonus is being able to pass in a proc instead of the class itself if I need it.
 The end result looks like this:

 Before: